These are the snake species you should give a wide berth.

 There are plenty of other venomous snake species out there.
 There are tons of rattler subspecies we didn't get into like the Eastern Massasauga, the prairie rattlesnake and the pygmy rattlesnake.
 There are also venomous species like the Texas coral snake and the eastern coral snake that strike fear in people.

 No matter what species you're dealing with, we recommend leaving all snakes alone unless you've been trained in handling them.
 Most of the time, if you don't bother them, they won't bother you, and you can both go your separate ways.
+If you are unfortunate enough to be bitten by a dangerous snake, seek a hospital and antivenin treatments as soon as possible.

 If your outdoor activities lead you to common snake territory, a good pair of snake boots is a far less expensive option than a hospital bill.